stjohnjohnson/jenkins-mocha/README.md

 ## Restrictions

-jenkins-mocha *cannot work* if your package brings in mocha, istanbul, or spec-xunit-file.
+jenkins-mocha *cannot work* if your package brings in spec-xunit-file or mocha and istanbul are included greater than two packages below jenkins-mocha.
 This is due to the relative path resolution of mocha/istanbul executables and mocha reporters.

 ## License